-O1 Criminal Records Bureau check (CRB)

-A basic CRB disclosure will be required for operators who do not hold a current hackney carriage/private hire drivers licence with the council.
-This can be obtained via Disclosure Scotland at www.disclosurescotland.co.uk
+O1 Disclosure and Barring Service (DBS) A basic DBS disclosure will be required for operators who do not hold a current hackney carriage/private hire drivers licence with the council.

 O2 Definition of an operator

 An operator is a person who in the course of business makes provision for the invitation or acceptance of bookings for a private hire vehicle.